SmellyFilly/SIG-BOT/README.md

 ```

-From here, all your commands will be placed inside the class.
-Using the decorator `@commands.command()`.
+From here, all your commands will be placed inside the class, using the decorator `@commands.command()`.
 Before working on a feature please look through the other extensions to understand the structure of the code requried.

 Refer to the discord.py API reference for more information on cogs/extensions (same thing but different).